A complete list of publications can be found on my Google Scholar page.

 Interactive Learning Techniques for Introductory Computer Science Courses

 The traditional introductory computer science course generally consists of lectures filled with pre-coded examples.
 However, “live-coding”, the process of solving code examples that begins with a blank text file and requires students to produce code during lecture as a group discussion, gives students an interactive educational experience with little additional effort for the professor.
-Building on the flipped classroom movement, live-coding provides students with practice generating code, testing code, understanding and solving errors, and finding optimal code solutions during class.
 This work presents an initial evaluation of live-coding in a college level introductory computer science course.

 Publication: